alanjones2/Alan-Jones-article-code/pyscript/draft.md

 ![](https://raw.githubusercontent.com/alanjones2/Alan-Jones-article-code/master/pyscript/images/Screenshot2.png)

 Is PyScript the future of web applications?
-Maybe, but probably yet - it's still only an alpha release and there is still a lot of work to do, I'm sure.
+Maybe, but probably not yet - it's still only an alpha release and there is still a lot of work to do, I'm sure.

 But right now how useful it?